Understand IP Filtering | Yext Hitchhikers Platform

 After launch, it’s important to monitor queries to continually improve the experience.
 However, many queries will come from Administrators and internal client users, effectively blurring what real consumers are searching for and making it harder to know where to prioritize updates.

-It’s also important to note, in addition to IP Filtering, all users who log into the platform (either client or Administrator) will be tracked as “Internal” via Cookie.
-For Yext employees, this applies to all Search Experiences.
-For users at the business (i.e. clients and Administrators working on their behalf), this will only apply if the account’s Business ID matches the Business ID associated with the Search Experience.
+All users who log into the Yext platform will be tracked as “internal” via cookie.
+For Yext employees, this applies to all Search experiences.
+For users at the business (i.e. clients and those working on their behalf), this will only apply if the account’s business ID matches the business ID associated with the Search experience.

 {